pratham-saraf/stars/README.md

 ## Python

+- [neuralchen/SimSwap](https://github.com/neuralchen/SimSwap) - An arbitrary face-swapping framework on images and videos with one single trained model!
 - [facebookresearch/codellama](https://github.com/facebookresearch/codellama) - Inference code for CodeLlama models
 - [bentoml/OpenLLM](https://github.com/bentoml/OpenLLM) - Operating LLMs in production
 - [Safiullah-Rahu/CSV-AI](https://github.com/Safiullah-Rahu/CSV-AI) - CSV-AI is the ultimate app powered by LangChain, OpenAI, and Streamlit that allows you to unlock hidden insights in your CSV files.
 With CSV-AI, you can effortlessly interact with, summarize, and anal